comtalyst/chronoria/README.md

 ## Installation
 In `/server`, there are 3(+3 tests) components existed as folders, each representing a **Microsoft Visual Studio** C# project.
 Since all of them are included in a unified solution, you could import the `.sln` file into **Microsoft Visual Studio**.
 And...that's it!
 Note that secret configs are stored in `secrets.json`, which is bound to your machine rather than in this repository.
+Currently, no CI/CD pipeline has been set up.
+All components are using manual deployment at the time being.